sahithyandev/s3/src/content/docs/database-systems/sql/10-procedures.md

 Functions and procedures are both programmable database objects that encapsulate reusable logic, but they have important differences and similarities:

+### Similarities

+Can encapsulate complex logic and promote code reuse.
+Supports parameters (though with different capabilities).
+Stored in the database and can be invoked by applications or other SQL code.

+### Differences
 - Return Value:
   - Function: Always returns a single value (scalar or table).
 Can be used in SQL expressions (e.g., in `SELECT`, `WHERE`, or `JOIN` clauses).
   - Procedure: May return zero, one, or multiple values via output parameters or result sets, but is not required to return a value.
 Cannot be used directly in SQL expressions.